 To enter the collar with a credit, you’ll likely have to sell the call a strike or two closer to the money than the long put.
 This is because puts are usually a little more expensive than calls.

 The put seller must assume more risk than a call seller.
 As a result, the premium for puts will always be somewhat greater than the premium for calls.

-If your cost basis on your long stock position is between the two strikes and close to the current share price, your hedge in the collar strategy should have a maximum loss that's within your risk tolerance from your initial trading plan.
+If your cost basis on your long stock position is between the two strikes and close to the current share price, your hedge in the collar strategy should have a maximum loss within your risk tolerance from your initial trading plan.

 Scenarios of a Successful Collar Strategy

 This will protect you from entering a short position with unlimited risk.
-If you were to exercise your put(s) without closing the covered call first, you'll have a naked call.
+If you were to exercise your pet (s) without closing the covered call first, you’d have a naked call.

-If the share price were to bounce back right after you exercised the put(s) and go above the strike price of the call(s) you'll experience loss because you'll no longer have shares on hand to cover call assignment.
+If the share price were to bounce back right after you exercised the put(s) and go above the strike price of the call(s), you’d experience loss because you’d no longer have shares on hand to cover the call assignment.

 You could also just let the options expire.
 Most brokers will exercise the put(s) for you and close the call(s).
-But definitely read their policy to know for sure.
+But I read their policy to know for sure.

 - The objective is to hedge against volatility.

 - The options collar strategy does potentially limit your profit on your position while hedging potential losses.